magenta-cuda/search-widget-for-types/readme.txt

 1. The "Search Widget" interactively loads the "Search Results Pane".

 == Changelog ==

+= 2.1 =
+* added support for select, radio and checkbox Toolset Types custom fields to REST API
+* replaced term id with term name or slug for taxonomy fields in REST API
+* fix bug where search widget tries to use previously deleted custom post type

 = 2.0 =
 * implements a [WP REST API server](https://alttypes.wordpress.com/#rest-api).